KilroyHere/sudoku-saga/documentation/PROJECT.md

 # Sudoku Solver Project

 ## Project Overview
 A Python-based Sudoku solver implementing various solving techniques from basic to advanced strategies.
 The project follows a structured approach using both backtracking and strategic methods, with a comprehensive set of solving strategies organized by complexity level.
+The solver now features a centralized logging system for better output control and improved user experience.

 ## Directory Structure
 ```